MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 Run: `exit`

 This will log you out of your server.
-Close Cmder, then relaunch it and enter the following command, replacing `{ip}` with your server's IP address:
+Next enter the following command, replacing `{ip}` with your server's IP address:

 Run: `ssh mainuser@{ip}`